RhysLlThomas/rhysllthomas.github.io/_pages/about.md

 ***

 ## News and Updates
 **July 2025**: Our paper, *'Lottery or Triage?
-Multi-country survey-based experiment evidence from the COVID-19 pandemic on public preferences for allocation of scarce medical resources'*—joint with Laurence Roope, Raymond Duch Thomas Robinson, Alexei V. Zakharov, and Philip Clarke was recently accepted at Medical Decision Making.
+Multi-country survey-based experiment evidence from the COVID-19 pandemic on public preferences for allocation of scarce medical resources'*—joint with Laurence Roope, Raymond Duch Thomas Robinson, Alexei V. Zakharov, and Philip Clarke was recently accepted at *Medical Decision Making*.